Hatch Restore reviews are in

 The alarm clock is controlled by an app.
 The app has a section for “bedtime” where you can create and save a bedtime routine and a section for “wake up” where you can create an save as many alarm wake up routines as you want.

 As you can see, I have a couple of wake ups right now.
 Both of them are the same wake up routine (light, noise, etc.), but they are different times.
 The first alarm (the one that is toggled on) is my ideal wake up time should Nellie sleep through the night (the light starts at 5am and out of bed by 5:10am).
 And the second alarm is the alarm I adjust if Nellie wakes up at a weird time and I need to sleep longer than 5:00am to feel my best.

 When I found the Hatch alarm clock and read Hatch Restore reviews I knew I had to give it a try.
 Honestly, I’ve been scoping out sunrise alarm clocks for a year or two.
-Philips was I am so glad I made the purchase.
+I am so glad I made the purchase.